andli/munin/README.md

 # 🐦‍⬛ Munin

 Munin is a physical, dice-like Bluetooth time tracker.
 Each face represents a different activity — just flip the cube to start logging time.
 Add labels to each side if you want.
 It’s 3D-printed, powered by a Seeed XIAO board, and designed to be **subscription-free and hackable**.
+Depending on usage, battery time should be 2-4 weeks.

 ![Munin mockup](munin-mockup.png)